Rothwell, West Yorkshire: Football

 There are numerous teams in the wider Rothwell ward, these include the Carlton Athletic and Robin Hood Athletic, among others.

+Ball Hockey

+Leeds Rams Ball Hockey Club (established 2019) play their home matches at Rothwell Leisure Centre.
+They compete in the BHUK Central Conference, and have junior teams for under 8s, under 10s, under 14s and under 16s as well as their senior team.

 Golf

 Oulton Hall golf course, which is currently owned by hotel group Q Hotels is located adjacent to Oulton Lane.
 It is the only 5-star golf resort in the North of England.

 Bowls / Bowling

 Bowls or bowling is also a popular sport, and there is a public bowling green in Springhead Park.

 Tennis

 There are four tennis courts located at Springhead Park.
 In 2024 these were refurbished as part of a £654,000 investment to improve tennis facilities across Leeds.

 Squash & Racketball

 Rothwell Squash & Racketball Club offers facilities for players of all standards from juniors and beginners up to first team Yorkshire League players.

 Cricket

 Rothwell Cricket Club field two teams in the Pontefract & District Cricket League, with the 1st XI competing in the top division in 2020.

 Parkrun

 Every Saturday morning at a Parkrun is held around Springhead Park.